Fireblossom/ll/README.md

 ### Environment and secrets

-Some steps (in particular Semantic Scholar queries and any LLM-assisted annotation you choose to re-run) require API keys.
+Some steps (in particular Semantic Scholar queries) may require API keys.
-Create a `secrets.env` file in this directory and export the relevant environment variables before running the scripts.
 Secrets and private configuration are not committed; users are responsible for their own credentials and for complying with API usage policies.

 ### Citation